-Generally speaking, there are two primary methods of storing and organizing electronic records—either via a cloud-based (i.e. web-based) storage solution, or instead through an in-house, server-based electronic document management system (EDMS).
+Generally speaking, there are two primary methods of storing and organizing electronic records.
+There is either a cloud-based (i.e. web-based) storage solution, or an in-house, server-based electronic document management system (EDMS).

 With cloud-based software for managing electronic records, these systems are typically hosted in an offsite data center.
-Cloud storage services give you the ability to access your information using a computer, tablet, or mobile device from anywhere at any time—provided you have an internet connection—and the best part is that most cloud storage providers will include SSL encryption with software leasing fees.
+Cloud storage services give you the ability to access your information using a computer, tablet, or mobile device from anywhere at any time you have internet connection.
+The best part is that most cloud storage providers will include SSL encryption with software leasing fees.

 For server-based EDMS services managed in-house, this option does provide numerous advantages like improved system speed and performance or increased opportunity for customization.

-However, because an EDMS must be managed by an in-house IT department, it is all the more critical that businesses who follow this route take steps to prevent a ransomware attack occurring in the first place by installing firewalls and encrypting their data from the beginning.
+However, an in-house IT department must manage the EDMS.
+It is all the more critical that businesses who follow this route take steps to prevent a ransomware attack occurring in the first place.
+This includes installing firewalls and encrypting their data from the beginning.